Newcomers’ Guide to your First Event

 Although medieval youth dressed much like miniature adults, there’s a lot of flexibility in the SCA for modern kids to wear what they find comfortable.

 Our Chatelaine’s office has a Gold Key program, where you can reach out to our officer and borrow garb for an event.
-Email our Gold Key Deputy (Jessy Gateman heraldic device for Jessy Gateman) or Chatelaine (Halldora Bjorn heraldic device for Halldora Bjorn) for help.
+Email our Gold Key Deputy (Jessy Gateman heraldic device for Jessy Gateman) or Chatelaine (Aoife Aileanach heraldic device for Aoife Aileanach) for help.

 You also want shoes that you can walk in all day.
 Many people wear modern shoes — for comfort, cost, or medical reasons.
 Historical shoes can be a great detail, though!
 Modern foam insoles can be cut to fit into historical shoes.
 Or use shoe covers to make modern shoes look a little less modern.
 Some modern styles are simple in style and do not stand out.
 And long gowns cover up your feet, anyway!